LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 ### Storing dates and times as a single string {#str}

-When dealing with dates and times, the best alternative is to convert the date string into a single string using the `YYYYMMDDhhmmss` format, ISO 8601, the international date standard.
+When dealing with dates and times, the best alternative is to convert the date string into a single string using the `YYYYMMDDhhmmss` format, following the international date standard [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 For example the date `March 24, 2015 17:25:35` would
 become `20150324172535`, where: